Updated January 31, 2020

 Ducks bred for their egg-laying ability suffer many of the same reproductive diseases as chickens including peritonitis, egg yolk impactions, and malnutrition.
 Some have been bred to lay up to 290 eggs in a year, compared to about a dozen laid annually by their wild relative.

-Although they are classified as waterfowl and have an inherent need to swim, the majority of ducks bred by humans do not have regular access to water, which is both incredibly distressing to the bird and also a health risk as it keeps them clean and more resistant to disease.
+Although they are classified as waterfowl and have an inherent need to swim, the majority of Unless explicitly mentioned, we are referring to domesticated duck breeds, not wild ducks, who may have unique needs not covered by this resource. bred by humans do not have regular access to water, which is both incredibly distressing to the bird and also a health risk as it keeps them clean and more resistant to disease.
 Because ducks also use water to keep their body temperature regulated, a lack of water regularly leads to overheating.

-Crucially, most Domestic duck breeds have have lost their ability to fly.
+Crucially, most domesticated duck breeds have have lost their ability to fly.
 Their feathers are typically not long enough for flight and their muscles aren’t designed for it either; and some breeds are far too heavy for flight.
-In short, due to their inability to fly and, depending on the breed, their color, Domestic ducks are ill-suited to camouflage themselves or get away from predators, leaving them extremely vulnerable to predation.
-Domestic ducks, like all domestic animals, rely on humans providing their food and shelter and are not equipped to survive in the wild.
+In short, due to their inability to fly and, depending on the breed, their color, domesticated ducks are ill-suited to camouflage themselves or get away from predators, leaving them extremely vulnerable to predation.
+Domesticated ducks, like all domesticated animals, rely on humans providing their food and shelter and are not equipped to survive in the wild.

-A Domestic duck still has the ability to mate with wild ducks, which creates hybrid ducklings that are ill suited genetically and instinctually for both the wild world and human care.
+A domesticated duck still has the ability to mate with wild ducks, which creates hybrid ducklings that are ill suited genetically and instinctually for both the wild world and human care.
 Wild ducks regularly migrate seasonally in order to follow food and warmth.
-Domestic ducks do not have this luxury and regularly starve to death or succumb to the elements.
-Wild ducks coming into contact with Domestic ducks face many diseases which they lack immunity to, including fowl cholera, paratyphoid, avian tuberculosis, bird flu, and West Nile Virus, which kills scores of wild birds each year.
+Domesticated ducks do not have this luxury and regularly starve to death or succumb to the elements.
+Wild ducks coming into contact with Domesticated ducks face many diseases which they lack immunity to, including fowl cholera, paratyphoid, avian tuberculosis, bird flu, and West Nile Virus, which kills scores of wild birds each year.

 These animals are stuck in a gray area, as most shelters do not consider them companion animals, and wildlife rescue organizations do not consider them wild.
 Many veterinarians lack the training to help abandoned injured ducks.